DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	The preview data allows you to determine the columns and a sample of rows.

-7. To create queries, check the following six tables:
+7. To create queries, select the checkbox next to the following six tables:

 	- DimEmployee